OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 **Q: What happens if OHM never reaches my conversion price?**
 A: Users can still get their full deposit back through redemption, or exit early through reclaim (with discount).

+**Q: Will Olympus offer borrowing against receipt tokens?**
+A: Yes, borrowing functionality will be available to receipt token holders when they start the redemption process.
+This feature is planned for implementation after the initial launch.

+**Q: Can the CD position be traded as an NFT?**
+A: Yes, the convertible deposit position can be wrapped to an ERC721 NFT, allowing it to be traded on NFT marketplaces.

+**Q: Will there be different options for CDs with various strike prices or lengths?**
+A: The conversion price is determined through auction results at the time of purchase, while the deposit period is defined by governance.
+Users can choose from available periods (1, 2, or 3 months).

+**Q: Will "looping" be easy for regular users?**
+A: Looping is generally an advanced-user action.
+While it's possible, it isn't currently implemented in the interface and is more suited for sophisticated users.

+**Q: What's the best outcome for the protocol - if users exercise or not?**
+A: The protocol benefits from various outcomes: conversions provide OHM distribution, early reclaims generate protocol income through discounts, and redemptions maintain treasury stability.

 #### Redemption and Borrowing